woleEkanola/paledec/content/home.md

 ---
-banner: Building relationships and connections that connects Africa to the world at large through entrepreneurship.
+banner: Building relationships and connections that connects Africa to the world at large through Entrepreneurship.
 our_works_text: Below are three ways we positivley contribute to the society.
 ---